lmirosevic/angular-stateManager/README.md

 This walkthrough uses an "Animals" theme with dogs and cats.

-The state manager itself comes as a module inside `stateManager.js` the which you just link to in your main html file:
+The state manager itself comes as a module inside `stateManager.js`, which you just link to in your main html file:

 ```html
 <script src='/js/stateManager.js'></script>
 ```

-And then add a dependency to in your app (assuming your app is called "Animals"):
+And then add a dependency in your app (assuming your app is called "Animals"):

 ```javscript
 angular.module("Animals", ["stateManager"])